tidymass/tidymass-website/content/en/r-package/masstools.md

 ID-conversion helpers depend on their upstream providers.
 Preserve input, output, service and failures, and verify one-to-many mappings against structure identifiers.
 Functions that use an LLM or another remote service are optional and require configuration; generated IDs need independent verification before annotation or enrichment.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-masstools-en.svg" caption="Make small calculations explicit.
+Numbers show the reading order; this is a schematic." >}}

+Check units before using a utility result downstream: seconds and minutes are not interchangeable, nor are neutral exact mass and adduct m/z.
+Try a known formula first and record the requested output type.
+Use the installed help page to confirm each argument.

 ## Functional scope

 Formula and adduct operations; mass conversion; spectrum parsing, conversion and similarity; m/z–RT matching; ID services and compound-class lookup.